SourCherries/psy-466/pages/lab1_visualization.md

 2. Talk a little bit about how the data is structured
 3. Make graphs of the data so we can look at it and make sense of it.

+Visualization is so important that we will continue to make graphs in the next lab.

 ### Sources of data for this lab

 1. Data for watermelon farms in Abu Dhabi was obtained from [Bayanat, the official data portal of the UAE government](https://bayanat.ae/en).
 The .csv file can be found here: [watermelon data](/psy-466/data/area-of-cultivated-land-for-watermelon.csv)